Neukölln (locality): Crime, police and fire safety

 Two out of Berlin's seven so-called "crime-burdened locations" (kriminalitätsbelastete Orte, kbOs) are in Neukölln, Hermannplatz with Donaukiez including Sonnenallee, and Hermannstraße around Hermannstraße Station, with the local U-Bahn lines connecting to four of Berlin's five other kbOs.
-Especially in these two kbOs and their surrounding city blocks, Neukölln is also characterized by social and religious conflicts, manifesting in educational challenges, violent felonies including occasional gun violence, organized crime by Islamic clans with recurring gang and drug violence, occasional rioting and arson, transphobia and homophobia.
+Especially in these two kbOs and their surrounding city blocks, Neukölln is also characterized by social and religious conflicts, manifesting in educational challenges, violent felonies including occasional stabbings and gun violence, organized crime by the clans, ranging from recurring gang and drug violence to protection racketeering, and occasional rioting and arson, anti-semitism, transphobia and homophobia.
 Among the critical annual events for the Berlin Police are the so-called Revolutionary 1st of May Demonstration, which usually takes place in Kreuzberg and Neukölln as part of the local May Day, and the New Year's Eve festivities, which in recent past have often resulted in rioting and arson.
 Since 2022, Neukölln has had the highest garbage pollution of all Berlin boroughs.

 Neukölln, together with the borough Neukölln, is part of the Directorate 5 of the Berlin Police.
 The quarter Neukölln is patrolled by Precinct 54 (Sonnenallee) and Precinct 55 (Rollbergstraße), while the S-Bahn and intercity trains and stations are patrolled by the German Federal Police.
-For Berlin's and Neukölln's kbOs, the police have been granted special authorities, specifically identity verification and searches of persons or their belongings without a warrant, probable cause or reasonable suspicion, which is embedded in a general weapons ban including the right to warrantless searches for the whole of Berlin's public transport system, enacted by the Berlin Senate in July 2025 after amendments to Berlin's ASOG law and constitution.
+For Berlin's and Neukölln's kbOs, the police have been granted special authorities, specifically identity verification and searches of persons or their belongings without a warrant, probable cause or reasonable suspicion, which is embedded in a general weapons ban including the right to warrantless searches for Berlin's public transport system, enacted by the Berlin Senate in July 2025 after amendments to Berlin's ASOG law and constitution.
 Additional continuous AI-assisted video surveillance of all kbOs is to commence in 2026.

 As with the police, Neukölln is part of the Directorate 5 of the Berlin Fire Brigade.
 It is served by the Fire Stations 5000 and 5001, whereas the latter is part of Berlin's volunteer fire department.
 Both stations are in the center of Neukölln on Kirchhofstraße in Rixdorf, so the neighborhoods of Neukölln are often served by stations in adjacent quarters, for example the Reuterkiez by Fire Stations 1600 and 1601 on Wiener Straße in Kreuzberg nearby.